hettlage/salt-data-quality-site/README.md

 A website for displaying data quality measurements done for the Southern African Large Telescope (SALT).

+## If you have no time...

+If you are pressed for time, you should have a look at the section on [what to do if you have no time](docs/no-time.md).

 ## If you are an astronomer adding a plot to the site...

 In most cases, you just need to add a [Bokeh](http://bokeh.pydata.org/) plot to an already existing page.
 This is covered by the section on [adding a plot](docs/adding-a-plot.md).